Lawsuit filed against Twitter, Saudi Arabia; claims acts of transnational repression committed

 Prasow filed the lawsuit in the U.S. District Court for the Northern District of California.
 The Freedom Initiative is a Washington D.C.-based nonprofit organization dedicated to advocating for prisoners wrongfully detained in the Middle East and North Africa.

 The public relations office of Twitter was disbanded by Elon Musk after he acquired the company last year.
-A request for comment from the company was answered with an email containing a poop emoji.
+A request for comment from the company was answered with an automated email.